 Become a designer and make the world a better place.
-Massey’s College of Creative Arts in Wellington offers a broad range of programmes in Fashion design, Industrial design, Photography, Spatial design, Textile design, and Visual Communication design.
-With a history that can be traced back to 1886, our School of Design is the largest design school in NZ, and has produced many of our country’s most renowned designers.
+Massey’s College of Creative Arts in Wellington offers a broad range of programmes in concept design, fashion design, industrial design, integrated design, photography, spatial design, textile design, and visual communication design.
+With a history that can be traced back to 1886, our School of Design is the largest design school in New Zealand, and has produced many of our country’s most renowned designers.

 As a Massey design student, you will spend most of your time making and thinking in studios, workshops and media labs, whatever your major.
 There are many opportunities to explore other design fields through electives and cross-disciplinary collaboration is encouraged.
-There is also a focus on real world problem-solving and students in their 4th year have the opportunity to engage with live briefs and external clients.
+There is also a focus on real world problem-solving, and students in their fourth year have the opportunity to engage with live briefs and external clients.

 If you are an international student, please check out how to apply.

 We offer a range of scholarships you might be eligible for:

 There is more detail under the “Planning” tab at the top right of this page, and at creative.massey.ac.nz